bc-mkatz/slate-1/source/includes/_themes_checkout_styling.md

 # <span class="jumptarget"> Checkout Styling</span>

 To support stores that enable BigCommerce's Optimized One-Page Checkout feature, you can customize the Optimized Checkout page's styling within your theme.
 You do this by adding custom CSS to the `optimized-checkout-webdav.css` template file that we provide.
-You can download the template as a .zip file <a href="/assets/optimized-checkout-webdav.css.zip">here</a>, or copy the CSS [below](uco-css-skeleton).
+You can download the template as a <a href="/assets/optimized-checkout-webdav.css.zip">.zip file here</a>, or copy the CSS [below](uco-css-skeleton).

-## <span class="jumptarget"> Deploying Custom CSS </span>

-To deploy your custom CSS to a BigCommerce store, you will need to upload your `optimized-checkout-webdav.css` file (once customized) via WebDAV.
-For a general overview of the process, please see [this support article](https://support.bigcommerce.com/articles/Public/Accessing-and-Customizing-Template-Files/).
-For details on interacting with WebDAV, please see [this article](https://support.bigcommerce.com/articles/Public/Connecting-to-WebDav).

 ## <span class="jumptarget"> Customization Options/Restrictions </span>